Mobile ad revenue lifts Facebook past Wall Street targets

 Overall revenue in the fourth quarter rose to $2.585 billion, compared with $1.585 billion in the year-ago period and above the $2.33 billion expected by analysts polled by Thomson Reuters I/B/E/S.

+Ebersman said that expenses in the coming year would likely increase around 35 percent to 40 percent.
+He did not provide a revenue forecast for 2014.

 Facebook reported net income of $523 million, or 20 cents a share, versus $64 million or 3 cents a share in the year-ago period.
-Excluding certain items, Facebook said it earned 31 cents a share.
+Excluding certain items, Facebook said it earned 31 cents a share, beating the 27 cents per share that analysts were expecting.